The most common fat loss myths debunked

 Over the years I’ve seen and heard a lot of crazy stuff relating to fat loss, I’ve even made a lot of mistakes myself.
 And whilst there may not be a blanket prescription for losing body fat or a one solution fits all approach, it does help to be aware of the common pit falls that so many of us fall victim to.

 Here are the most common fat loss myths I often get asked about

 Should I cut out carbs?

 Over the last decade we seem to have moved away from a fat-fearing society to one which now points the finger at carbs.
-Much of the claims that carbs make you fat stems from the idea that carbs spike your insulin (‘fat storage hormone’) which promotes fat storage.
+Many of the claims that carbs make you fat stem from the idea that carbs spike your insulin (‘fat storage hormone’) which promotes fat storage.
 Although this logically makes sense, if we take a look at a 2015 study which compared the effects of a low carbohydrate diet vs. a low fat diet (i.e a diet where carbs are not restricted), the results show that eating carbs won't hinder your weight loss goals.

-In this study, participants in this study were split into 2 groups (low fat and low carb) and were prescribed diets to keep them in a calorie deficit (when your energy output is higher than your energy input).
+In this study, participants were split into 2 groups (low fat and low carb) and were prescribed diets to keep them in a calorie deficit (when your energy output is higher than your energy input).
 After 8 weeks into the diet, both groups reported an equal drop in fat loss.
 What this study shows is that being in a calorie deficit is what results in fat loss.